aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 const schedule3 = new Schedule(this, 'Schedule2', {
     scheduleExpression: ScheduleExpression.rate(Duration.minutes(5)),
     group,
-    target
+    target,
 });
 ```

 ## Scheduler Targets

 The `@aws-cdk/aws-schedule-targets` module includes classes that implement the `IScheduleTarget` interface for various AWS services.
+EventBridge Scheduler
-EventBridge Scheduler supports two types of targets: templated targets invoke common API operations across a core groups of services, and customizeable universal targets that you can use to call more than 6,000 operations across over 270 services.
+supports two types of targets: templated targets invoke common API operations across a core groups of services, and customizeable universal targets that
+you can use to call more than 6,000 operations across over 270 services.

 Templated targets are a set of common API operations across a group of core AWS services such as Amazon SQS, Lambda, and Step Functions.
+The module
-The module contains CDK constructs for templated targets.
-For example, you can use construct `targets.LambdaInvoke` to target Lambda's Invoke API operation by providing a `lambda.IFunction`, or use `targets.SqsSendMessage` with a `sqs.IQueue` to send a message to SQS queue.
+contains CDK constructs for templated targets.
+For example, you can use construct `targets.LambdaInvoke` to target Lambda's Invoke API operation by
+providing a `lambda.IFunction`, or use `targets.SqsSendMessage` with a `sqs.IQueue` to send a message to SQS queue.

 The following templated targets are supported: